 Different types of sounds I use in my fetish urethral medical play sessions:

 I always purchase surgical grade stainless steel, titanium or silicone made products.

 This is technically a uterine sound, rather than a urethral sound.
 Hegar sound are used to induce cervical dilation in order to gain entry to the interior of the uterus, they are widely used in gynaecology to open up the cervix.

 Hegar sounds are truly a good choice for a beginner who wants to try urethral stretching because of the shape, I start with the second smallest sound in the kit and build the way up from there.

 I use Hegar in most of my medical play sessions.

 Also called Bake or bullet sounds.
 I like them because they are thin, non-intimidating and relatively short.
 The tip can be used for targeted stimulation of sensitive urethral spots or it can simply provide additional stimulation to the urethral walls during use.

-There are other types of sound I would like to bring into my medical play sessions such as Van Buren and Guyon but I would like to investigate more first.
+There are other types of sound I would like to bring into my medical play sessions such as Guyon but I would like to investigate more first.

 Hope you enjoy reading my blog.
-If there is anything you would like me to cover in medical play (within my knowledge) please email me I will consider.
+If there is anything you would like me to cover in medical play (within my knowledge) please email me I will consider it.

 For medical play and other BDSM session teasers grab the password by joining my mailing list in the subscriptions form below